SolarArbiter/solarforecastarbiter-core/docs/source/reference-forecasts.rst

 Persistence
 ===========

-The solarforecastarbiter supports several varieties of persistence forecasts.
+The solarforecastarbiter supports several varieties of deterministic and probabilistic persistence forecasts.

 .. autosummary::
    :toctree: generated/